Khadeja22/Frostbound-Endless-Runner/README.md

 How to Play

-Use:
-right arrow to move forward
-space bar to jump
+Use right arrow to move forward space bar to jump

 Installation

-To play Winter Run, download the GameApp folder in this repository locally, then open the .exe file to play!
+To play Winter Run, download the zip for this repository, then open the gamefr Unity (.exe) file to play!